bitterjug/elm-wpc/readme.markdown

   Fix with redirect if payload is empty for Current case

 - [x] Don't show the earlier and later buttons on NotFound page.

+- [x] Make the whole earlier/later button clickable (this is a work-round for the fast scrolling bug, I guess.
+  [x]  And use the mouse click hover state whatever that is.